 - Determine whether you’re able to file a suppression motion to filter out evidence

-How Do I Obtain a License to Carry a Firearm in PA?
+How Do I Apply for a License to Carry in PA?

-Obtaining a firearm license to carry a firearm in Pennsylvania isn’t difficult.
-However, it does require you to be 21 or older, and you must have a clean criminal record.
-You’ll have to visit the local county tasked with handling carry permits to fill out the application.
+Visit your local county sheriff’s office to fill out the application.
 They will run a criminal background check and review your record.
 In addition, the office will confirm that you have no outstanding warrants or charges.

 How Hiring a Criminal Lawyer in Philadelphia Can Help